michael/documents-legacy/2013-01-09-substance-okfn.md

-## Towards open digital publishing with Substance
+## Content as Data: Towards Open Digital Publishing with Substance

 I'm the maintainer of [Substance](http://substance.io), an open software platform for collaborative composition and sharing of digital documents.
 In this little essay, I'd like to sketch the challenges that modern publishing systems face today.
 I'd also like to come up with ideas how the complexity can be handled with the help of specialized user-driven software.
-With Substance, our team is implementing the proposed ideas, not only to verify their feasability but also to release a full-featured and free-to-use publishing system as a modern alternative to existing publishing solutions.
+With Substance, our team is implementing the proposed ideas, not only to verify their feasability but also to release a [crowd-funded](http://pledgie.com/campaigns/18902) open source publishing system as a modern alternative to existing publishing solutions.

 ## Challenges of modern digital publishing